vcsjones/vcsjones.dev/_posts/2018-10-04-fixed-time-equals-dotnet-core.md

 To an attacker that is trying to figure out the contents of the string, carefully measuring the time can leak the contents of the string.
-For argument's sake, let's say that checking each letter takes 2ns and the attacker has a very way of measuring time over a network and can account for jitter and network latency.
+For argument's sake, let's say that checking each letter takes 2ns and the attacker has a very accurate way of measuring time over a network and can account for jitter and latency.

 <pre>
 GET /SuperSensitiveApi HTTP/1.1